 Migrating data and programs to the cloud mean getting more uptime for less.

 Cloud computing means storing and accessing data and programs over the internet instead of through a local computer system.

 Migrating to the cloud has the potential to save you money over the compared lifespan of owning physical servers.
 Storing and accessing data and programs over the internet instead of through costly onsite hardware means businesses no longer have to pay to build IT infrastructure that may not even be utilized.
 The cloud provides on-demand, hyper-scalable solutions that enable companies to scale as they grow.

 In addition to capital savings on hardware, the cloud reduces IT costs to maintain IT infrastructure.
 Cloud services put the burden of maintenance in the hands of specialized experts who are on-call and available 24/7.

-Not only does the cloud reduce IT costs, it also removes financial risk associated with unexpected failure or disaster.
+Not only does the cloud reduce IT costs, but it also removes the financial risk associated with unexpected failure or disaster.
 By storing data offsite in the cloud, instead of a single local piece of hardware, companies can be assured that they’re in good standing in the case of any disaster with backup services like Datto and additional offsite backups.